The College of St. Scholastica

 Emphasizes the diversity of women’s literary voices writing in English even as it is structured around their shared themes and purposes.
 From the medieval period to the present, readings include poems, short fiction, drama, nonfiction prose, and at least one novel.

-Studies focused on, for example, literature of women's friendship and mother-daughter literature, or Asian-American women writers.
+Studies focused on, for example, marriage in women’s fiction, mother-daughter literature, or Asian-American women writers.